-Journal of Applied Life Sciences and Environment (ALSE) is a peer-reviewed, open-access journal on Agricultural, Horticultural and Animal Sciences, Food Sciences, Veterinary Medicine and Environmental Management in the field of Applied Life Sciences, published quarterly online and in print by “Ion Ionescu de la Brad” Iasi University of Life Sciences (IULS).
+Journal of Applied Life Sciences and Environment (ALSE) is an international, peer-reviewed, open-access journal published quarterly by Ion Ionescu de la Brad Iasi University of Life Sciences.

 Latest Articles